ArianHamdi/todo-topia/README.md

 - **Lint-Staged**: Runs linters against staged git files, making sure you're only committing files that meet your linting criteria.
 - **Husky**: Enhances git hooks by making them easier to use, share, and configure.

-  > Note: Husky should install automatically when you use `pnpm`.
+  > Note: Husky should install automatically when you use `pnpm install`.
 If for some reason it doesn't, execute the following command:
   >
   > ```bash
   > npm run prepare